Bristol Community College

 Safety Alerts and Public Safety Notices

-There are a number of methods that may be use during a Timely Warning and determined on a case-by-case basis:
+There are six emergency notification methods that may be use during an Emergency Notification and determined on a case-by-case basis:

 - Text messages (all locations)